hmilroy/TestCafe_Different_Admin_Portal_Automation_Suite/README.md

 * `libs/helpers/` - contains all reusable helper classes
   * `libs/helpers/configHelper.js` - contains all the methods which use for handling configurations
   * `libs/helpers/dataHelper.js` - include methods which use for handling data from remote data resource(eg - Google Spreadsheet)
-* `login/` - contains login related all the test-case files
 * `uiObjects/` - include all the Uiobjects which stored as json files